darrenhke/ensign-assessment/README.md

 ## Test

 - Test API return OK(200) and is alive
-- Test if all 7 combinations
+- Test if all 7 date/month/year combinations are valid
 - Test to check if when no satelite launch date found reply: `{"result", "No launches found on 2021-04-18"}`